 To access this service your child will require an assessment by a social worker.

-How can I use my short break allocation?
+How you can use your short break allocation

 We are trying to give families more flexibility within the choice of short breaks available and recognise that you will be best placed to make the decisions about this.